 Deutsche Telekom is considering a stock-swap transaction that would give the German company control over the combined entity, which would be publicly listed, said two of the people, who declined to be identified because the talks are private.
 Other options include an initial public offering or an outright sale of T-Mobile USA, the people said, adding that Deutsche Telekom is also in talks with other companies.
 MetroPCS shares jumped 14 percent in New York trading yesterday.

-Europe’s second-biggest phone company, whose $39 billion sale of T-Mobile USA to AT&T Inc. (T) failed last year due to regulatory resistance, wants to bolster the business’s ability to gain size and customers, the people said.
+Europe’s second-biggest phone company, whose $39 billion sale of T-Mobile USA to AT&T Inc. (T:US) failed last year due to regulatory resistance, wants to bolster the business’s ability to gain size and customers, the people said.
 Following the deal’s collapse in December, T-Mobile USA has cut jobs and stepped up investments in faster networks as it tries to stop a flight of contract subscribers to rivals.

 “The thing they lack is size and it would be easier to be part of something larger,” said Alexandre Iatrides, an analyst at Oddo & Cie. in Paris who recommends investors reduce their holdings in Bonn, Germany-based Deutsche Telekom.